intel/QAT_Engine/README.md

 There are also similar config files for if you are using the event driven polling feature of the Intel&reg; QAT Driver contained in `multi_thread_event-driven_optimized` and `multi_process_event-driven_optimized` respectively.
+Event driven config files are only supported in Linux.
-Once you have decided which conf file you should use, or created your own you should follow the procedure below to install it:
+Once you have decided which config file you should use, or created your own you should follow the procedure below to install it:

 1. Follow the instructions to stop the Acceleration Driver: